 As you all probably know by now, I did not grow up with a dad in the picture.
 Sure, the man was alive and living in the same city, but he wanted nothing to do with raising his sons.
-So my mom raised us up until she passed when I was 9 years old.
-We moved in with my mom's sister and their mom after that--so, in other words, with my maternal aunt and grandmother.
+So my mom raised us alone until she passed away when I was 9 years old.
+We moved in with my mom's sister and their mom after that--so, in other words, with my maternal aunt and grandmother who shared an apartment.

 |Mom, Grandma, lil brother and me (right).|

 Grandma and auntie raised us for the next 12 years or so until I graduated college and moved out on my own.
 All three women shaped me into the man I am today.
 They were my rock, my guidance, and my heart.
 They protected me when the world was fearful, sang to me when my heart was sad, and taught me life's stern lessons whenever I thought I had it all figured out.
 They also taught me that one does not need a father to make it through life, and that women are to be respected and praised for all the hard work and sacrifice they bring.